 HOME Haven is a part of our rescue that provides long term sanctuary to minis that will have a harder time finding their forever future.
 This program was started in honor of HOME’s dear friend Caren McMillen.
 Caren was the heartbeat of this organization.
 She spent many hours a week helping get the facility ready and safe for these little equines.
 When Caren wasn’t replacing fencing and helping to prep the farm, she was building our website, designing HOME’s logo and doing all the online presence for this organization.
 To know Caren is to know laughter and joy.
 When we say she was the heartbeat of this organization, we mean this literally.
 HOME Haven was started in her honor and is a program to sponsor our mini equines that are unlikely to find a forever home.
-Right now, we have 8 animals in this program.
+Right now, we have 9 animals in this program.
 All of these animals have some kind of health issue making them unlikely to be adopted.
-For example, two are blind, one has allergies to everything except Orchard grass and another has shoulder pain that requires medications and body therapy.
+For example, one is blind, one has allergies to everything except Orchard grass and another has shoulder pain that requires medications and body therapy.
 While we are planning to keep these equines for the remainder of their lives, we welcome applications from experienced horse owners who can make accommodations to give the level of care and comfort we provide.

 When you sponsor one of these animals for $25.00 each month, you will receive a cute plush mini horse and a picture of the horse you are sponsoring.
 This pays for this equine’s monthly grain and vitamins.